opengovsg/postmangovsg-guide/campaign-guide/sms-onboarding-overview/step-5-send-a-test-message.md

 Navigate back to the console and under **Try it out**, select **Send an SMS.** Insert your own phone number and select the messaging service that you set up earlier in step 4.

-Type your message and click send to check if you receive the SMS and if the SenderID is accurate.
+Type your message and click send to check if you receive the SMS and if the Sender ID is accurate.

 <figure><img src="../../.gitbook/assets/image (7).png" alt=""><figcaption><p>Send a test SMS</p></figcaption></figure>

-**If you don't receive your test SMS**, it is likely that this SenderID has been taken by another agency.
+**If you don't receive your test SMS**, it is likely that this Sender ID has been taken by another agency.
 You should use another Alphanumeric Sender ID.
 Otherwise, reach out to us [here](../../contact-us.md) so that we can link you up with our Twilio account manager.